hankchanocd/npmlist/API.md

 // 91 path-to-regexp@2.4.0 express regexp route routing
 ```

-- Async/await with color
+#### Async/await

   Since Node 8, anything written in Promise can also be written in async/await.
-Async/await code in the following APIs is very similar to this one, so I won't repeat it.
+Async/await code in the rest of the APIs is very similar to this one, so I won't repeat it.

 ```js
 async () => {